My Mission in Life

 That there’s a big difference between being frugal and being cheap.
 Frugality is using a coupon to save money on a meal.
 Cheap is leaving a tip based on the lower amount of the bill rather than based on the value of the meal you were served.
 Frugality is a lifestyle that makes you feel responsible and in charge of your money.
 Cheap is a mindset that makes you feel sh*tty because you often have to screw people over and many times leads to higher spending to fix the things you cheaped out on.

 In the law of attraction – what we focus on is what is drawn into our lives.
+You gotta speak big dreams before you can realize big dreams.

 That sometimes debt is necessary and makes sense.
 And even when we look back with a facepalm over what incurred the debt, there’s no use for shaming yourself in the present.
 I take a pragmatic view of addressing situations from the past so we can be more present.